Producing slow light in warm alkali vapor using electromagnetically induced transparency

 In order to observe slow light we need to ensure that the probe (and reference) pulse bandwidth is less than the EIT spectral window $\Gamma_{EIT}$.
-The EIT spectrum is located by scanning the probe frequency over a range larger than the Zeeman splittings of the $F_g = 2$ ground state in Fig.~\ref{fig:hypzeeEIT}(b).
-The probe AOM frequency is offset to locate the EIT spectrum at the center of the scan.
-See Supplementary Notes Sec.
-S3 for laser-tuning details.
+The EIT spectrum is obtained by the procedure described in Sec.~\ref{sec:optsetup}\ref{subsec:tune}.

 Typical EIT linewidths measured for high and low pump intensities, as a function of the probe detuning $\Delta_p$, are shown in Fig.~\ref{fig:eitdata}.

 The maximum contrast measured (for the high intensity) is only $\sim$25\%, for reasons explained in Sec.~\ref{sec:theory}\ref{subsec:window} and Sec.~\ref{sec:3lvlexpt}\ref{subsec:broaden}.
 In order to enable a visual linewidth comparison between the lineshapes obtained at high and low intensities, we normalized the lineshapes and displayed them on the same vertical scale.
-By fitting with a Lorentzian, we observe EIT linewidths of 7.3 kHz and 26 kHz for $I = 1.3$ mW/cm$^2$ and $5.5$ mW/cm$^2$, respectively.
-These intensity-values correspond to $\Omega_c/2\pi$-values of 1.9 MHz and 3.9 MHz, respectively (see Sec.~\ref{sec:theory}\ref{subsec:condition}).
+By fitting with a Lorentzian, we observe EIT linewidths of 7.3 kHz and 26 kHz for $I = 1.3$ mW/cm$^2$ and $5.5$ mW/cm$^2$, respectively, which correspond to $\Omega_c/2\pi$-values of 1.9 MHz and 3.9 MHz, respectively (see Sec.~\ref{sec:3lvlexpt}\ref{subsec:condition}).
 Data are spectrally narrower at the center of the Lorentzian owing to coherent contributions from atoms that diffuse in and out of the laser beam multiple times without decohering (this is known as Ramsey-narrowing).~\cite{irina,walsworth2006prl}

 We chose a $1/e$-width of 170 $\mu$s for our Gaussian probe and reference pulses (see Sec.~\ref{sec:optsetup}\ref{subsec:pulses}).
-The corresponding bandwidth of $\leq 1$ kHz is short enough to fit inside the EIT window which, from Eqn.~\ref{eq:eitlinewidth}, is at least $2\gamma_{12}/2\pi \approx 6$ kHz wide even for the smallest pump intensities.
+The corresponding bandwidth of $\leq 1$ kHz fits inside the EIT window which, from Eq. (\ref{eq:eitlinewidth2}), is at least $2\gamma_{12}/2\pi \approx 6$ kHz wide even for the smallest pump intensities.

 Generating a EIT lineshape measurement as in Fig.~\ref{fig:eitdata} typically takes 40 ms for the higher pump intensities, and 160 ms for the lower intensities (we set the AOM for a $\pm 100$ kHz frequency-sweep in 10 ms; each spectrum in Fig.~\ref{fig:eitdata} is an average of either 4 or 16 such sweeps).
 Our laser system's passive stabilization yields a frequency drift of $< 10$ MHz/hour, resulting in a drift of less than 0.5 kHz while generating these EIT data-profiles.